Recover Files from Unallocated Space on Hard Drive in Windows 7

 When referring to a hard disk, you should know the disk partition contains two types including primary partition and logical partition which can be used to store data and files.
 But unallocated space and free space, which can be viewed in Disk Management, will not be displayed in Windows Explorer let alone use them as the storage location.

 If you connect a new hard disk to your computer for data storage in Windows 7/8/10, this disk shows unallocated space before creating a new partition on it.
 However, there is a possibility that the hard drive you just plug into the computer has normal partitions with files and folders before, but now accidentally the disk partition becomes unallocated space so that all partition data are lost.
-Do you know why unallocated hard drive issue appears?
 Are there any specific cases about recover files from unallocated space?
 How to fix unallocated hard drive in Windows 7/8/10?
 Please read the following content to search answers.

-The above example comes from a forum, which shows you that the hard drive becomes unallocated after Windows 10 update issue.
+The above example shows you that the hard drive becomes unallocated after Windows 10 update issue.
 In addition, you probably encounter other cases as follows:

 1. When plugging a pen drive, USB flash drive, external hard drive or other disks to your computer, it is possible that hard disk unallocated not initialized issue appears in Windows 7/8/10.
 In Windows Disk Management, the disk shows "Unknown" and "Not Initialized".